microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaIdentityGovernanceRoleManagementAlertOperation.md

 ### -CreatedDateTime
 The start time of the operation.
-The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.

 ```yaml